 Balke clearly has a way with this music and the orchestra was quick and ready to deliver what he sought, and likely more.
 There was a definite connection with the audience which clearly loved what they heard.”

 - HERALD TRIBUNE

-Equally at home in the symphonic and opera repertoire the young German conductor Michael Balke is quickly gaining international attention for his performances.
-He regularly follows invitations to many European countries as well as Japan, South Korea, Russia and the USA.
+Equally at home in the symphonic and opera repertoire the German conductor Michael Balke has gained international acclaim for his performances.
+He regularly follows invitations to many European countries as well as Japan, South Korea, and the USA.

 After his debut at the Munich Gärtnerplatz State Theatre in 2022, he was appointed as Principal Guest Conductor starting in the 2023/24 season.

 His guest conducting engagements have taken him to Verona ("Salome"), the Royal Danish Opera in Copenhagen ("La bohème"), various Japan tours including Tokyo and Osaka ("Die lustige Witwe," "Madama Butterfly"), the Semperoper Dresden ("Die Zauberflöte"), the Sofia Opera ("Don Carlo"), the Opéra national de Lorraine in Nancy ("L’Heure espagnole" and "Gianni Schicchi"), and St. Gallen ("Die Fledermaus," "Tosca," "Faust," "Il trovatore", "Norma").
 He also frequently conducts rarely performed works of the German Romantic period such as Franz Schreker's "Die Gezeichneten" and Franz Schmidt's "Notre Dame."
 In 2024, he will make his debut at the Theater an der Wien with Poulenc's "La voix humaine."